We are accepting new cases

 Read more on our women's health litigation experience.

-Companies and products named in hair relaxer cancer lawsuits
+Products and brands named in chemical hair relaxer lawsuits

 Hair relaxer lawsuit update timeline

-Frequently asked questions (FAQs) about hair relaxer cancer lawsuits
+Frequently asked questions about hair relaxer cancer lawsuits

 About the Authors